fsiwi-hka/iwi-website/docs/contribute.md

 ## Be nice!

 We're students here, and some of us are beginners.
-Being nice and answering questions is an easy way to make everyone feel welcome and thus increasing the chances of motivated contributions to our website.
+Being nice and answering questions are an easy way to make everyone feel welcome and thus increasing the chances of motivated contributions to our website.

 ## Why English?

 We know, we're mostly non-native English speakers.
 Nonetheless, it's a public code repository and we want to include everyone.
-We feel like English ist the best language to achieve this.
+We feel like English is the best language to achieve this.
 You might want to consider it practice for yourself.
 Also: English is only mandatory in code, comments and docs.
 If you're working on content, this rule obviously doesn't apply.
 (However English versions